-Table of Contents ITEM 16C.
+ITEM 16C.
 PRINCIPAL ACCOUNTANT FEES AND SERVICES

 The following table sets forth the aggregate fees by categories specified below in connection with certain professional services rendered by Deloitte Touche Tohmatsu CPA Ltd., our independent registered public accounting firm, for the periods indicated.
-We did not pay any other fees to our independent registered public accounting firm, during the periods indicated below.
+We did not pay any other fees to our independent registered public accounting firm during the periods indicated below.

-For the Year Ended M May 31,
+For the Year Ended May 31,

-2005 2006 2007
+(in US\$ thousands) 2006 2007 2008

-Audit fees (1) - 3,127 2007 10,732
+Audit fees (1) 384 1,368 1,300

-Audit-related fees (2)

-Tax fees (3) 260 288 490
+Tax fees (2) 35 62 50

-- (1) "Audit fees" means the aggregate fees billed for professional services rendered by our independent registered public accounting firm for the audit of our annual financial statements and the review of our comparative interim financial statements, which also included the issuance of the audit and review of financial statements and other assurance services rendered in connection with our initial public offering in 2006. - (2) "Audit related fees" represents aggregate fees billed for professional services rendered by our independent registered public accounting firm for the assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not reported under "Audit fees." - (3) "Tax fees" represents the aggregated fees billed for professional services rendered by our independent registered public accounting firm for tax compliance, tax advice, and tax planning.
+- (1) "Audit fees" means the aggregate fees billed for professional services rendered by our independent registered public accounting firm for the audit of our annual financial statements and the review of our comparative interim financial statements, which also included the issuance of the audit and review of financial statements and other assurance services rendered in connection with our initial public offering in 2006. - (2) "Tax fees" represents the aggregated fees billed for professional services rendered by our independent registered public accounting firm for tax compliance, tax advice, and tax planning.